 For doctoral students who are already studying with a studentship, there are opportunities to get additional funding to support placements that are separate from your doctorate.
 Find training and development opportunities.

-If you are a host institution you should use the updated guidance on EU and international eligibility (PDF, 195KB) and use the equalities impact assessment form (Word, 51KB).
+If you are a host institution you should use the updated guidance on EU and international eligibility and use the equalities impact assessment form (Word, 51KB).